-Rank Description Significant Gap Finding has a significant impact on timeliness of restoration or effectiveness of emergency response, with a significant impact on public health and safety.
+Rank Description Gap Finding has some measurable impact on timeliness of restoration or effectiveness of emergency response .
+Significant Gap Finding has a significant impact on timeliness of restoration or effectiveness of emergency response, with a significant impact on public health and safety.